What Product Liability Insurance Actually Covers for Manufacturers

 How Much Does Product Liability Insurance Cost?

-Product liability insurance for manufacturers typically costs between $500 and $10,000+ annually.
-The wide range depends on several factors.
+Product liability insurance for manufacturers typically costs between $500 and $10,000 or more per year.

 Main cost factors include: